kuokuo123/otter-launcher/README.md

 [interface]
-# ASCII color codes are allowed with these options.
+# Ascii color codes are allowed.
 However, \x1b[ should be replaced with \u001B[ (unicode escape) because the rust toml crate cannot read \x as an escaped character...
-header_cmd = "" # Run a shell command and make the stdout printed above the header header_cmd_trimmed_lines = 0 # Remove a number of lines from header_cmd output, in case of some programs printing excessive empty lines at the end of its output header = "" prompt_prefix = " \u001B[34m \u001B[0m otter-launcher \u001B[34m>>\u001B[0m"
+header_cmd = "" # Run a shell command with its output printed as the header header_cmd_trimmed_lines = 0 # Remove a number of lines from header_cmd output, in case of excessive empty lines printed at the end header = "" prompt_prefix = " \u001B[34m \u001B[0m otter-launcher \u001B[34m>>\u001B[0m"
 list_prefix = "  \u001B[34m>>\u001B[0m"